Counselors & Staff Page

 Valarie Moyer

-B.S, Certified Christian Counselor, M.A. in progress
+B.S, Certified Christian Counselor, M.A.

 I enjoy life!
 My desired goal for each client I meet is to assist them in gaining the confidence to be the individual (leader) God, not the world or society, designed them to be.
 My passion is to encourage others to achieve their dreams while they occupy their time here on this earth.
 As a woman who has overcome the stigma of once being in the status of single motherhood and homelessness, my goal is to encourage the discouraged.
 My philosophy stems from a statement often used by my “Bubbie”.
 She would say when things were going wrong, “you made your bed, you have to lie in it”, my rebuttal is this…yes, I made my bed, BUT I can Always change my sheets”.
 Valarie sees clients at the Lancaster location.